jakewvincent/mkdnflow.nvim/README.md

 ### ➖ Differences from [Vimwiki](https://github.com/vimwiki/vimwiki)

-* For markdown only; Vimwiki doesn't use markdown by default, but you can set it to use markdown.
+* Vimwiki doesn't use markdown by default; mkdnflow only works for markdown.
-* Intended to be lighter weight/less involved.
-This plugin doesn't and won't provide syntax highlighting and won't create new filetypes.
+* I'm intending mkdnflow to be a little lighter weight/less involved than Vimwiki.
+Mkdnflow doesn't and won't provide syntax highlighting and won't create new filetypes.

 ## 📦 Installation